AnshSinghSonkhia/Orare-AI/README.md

 </p>

 <p align="center">
   <b>An advanced AI-powered platform for generating realistic talking avatar videos from any text script.
-The system automates text-to-speech conversion, lip-synced video creation, and avatar animation using deep learning, allowing users to create lifelike virtual presenters for various contexts—news, education, announcements, and more.
+The system automates text-to-speech conversion, lip-synced video creation, and avatar animation using deep learning, allowing users to create lifelike virtual presenters for various contexts: news, education, announcements, and more.
 Features include multiple text-to-speech engine options (online/offline), voice selection, and an intuitive interface available both as a desktop GUI and web app.
 The solution streamlines content production for anyone seeking dynamic, engaging video presentations.</b>
 </p>

 ---